dlutwuwei/upload/README.md

 ## usage

 `cmd+shift+p` input upload command to upload file to remote server;

 `cmd+shift+p` input download command to download file to local;

 `cmd+shift+p` input readdir command to see dirtory;

 ## Features

 just simple config some setting, upload code to server, get rid of vim or emacs;

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements

 node: v6.6.0
 npm: 3.10.3

 ## Settings